Jill Bennett (American actress)

-Jill Bennett (born August 14, 1975 in Fort Wayne, Indiana) is an American actress.
+Jill Bennett is an American actress.
 She is best known for her role in the 2009 lesbian film And Then Came Lola.

-She co-stars on the television series Dante's Cove, as well as 3Way, a lesbian web series.
+She co-starred on the television series Dante's Cove, as well as 3Way, a lesbian web series.

 She has produced two different series, We Have to Stop Now which was shown at Frameline and Outfest LGBT film festivals, and Second Shot, which screened at The Dinah 2013, Outfest and won best feature at LFest in 2013.

+The 2024 film Under the Influencer, which was shown at the Cannes Film Festival, was produced by Bennett.

 Personal life

 Bennett is an out lesbian.
 She said "There are plenty of lesbians in Hollywood, but they're not out.
 And that's their choice, but I can't do that, it's too important to me".